 |31.
 Toasted White Chocolate Crème Frappuccino||No||0 mg||390|

 As you can see some crème-based Frappuccinos are caffeinated.

-Caffeine content and how many calories there are in each drink may vary depending on the changes you make to the original recipe when ordering.
+The caffeine content and how many calories there are in each drink may vary depending on the changes you make to the original recipe when ordering.

-For example, all Frappuccinos are made with whole milk by default, but you can have yours with skim instead.
-This would lower the calorie content.
+For example, all Frappuccinos are made with whole milk by default, but you can have yours with skim milk instead.

 What’s in a Starbucks Frappuccino Anyway?